MuthuprabhaT/MongoDB-2-Task/README.md

 ### For the following question write the corresponding MongoDB queries

-- Find all the topics and tasks which are thought in the month of October
+- Find all the topics and tasks which are taught in the month of October

 - Find all the company drives which appeared between 15-oct-2020 and 31-oct-2020